DanielWilliamClarke/Cujo/README.md

 - [x] Move sharing bar to bottom on mobile devices
 - [ ] Get own logo and assets from designer
 - [ ] Fix predator/prey image asset
+- [ ] Add jenkins machine to deployment to CI/CD

 ## Build